autonomys/astral/indexers/staking/README.md

 # Autonomys Astral Explorer Staking

-The Autonomys Astral Explorer Staking is a specialized SubQuery project that indexes all staking-related events and system remarks on the Autonomys Gemini 3H Testnet.
+The Autonomys Astral Explorer Staking is a specialized SubQuery project that indexes all staking-related events on the Autonomys Network.
 This project is designed to support the staking functionality for the Astral Explorer, providing real-time data on user staking activities and rewards.

 ## Overview